Anoise/PDD/README.md

-# Fast and Flexible Product Defect Detection System
+# RasPiDets: A Real-Time Defect Detection Method with End-Edge-Cloud Collaboration

 ## 1. Introductiion